IBM/event-automation/_es_11.2/04-schemas/08-setting-java-apps-to-use-apicurio-serdes.md

 If you are connecting to a bootstrap address that is configured to use [OAuth authentication](../../installing/configuring/#enabling-oauth), complete the following additional steps:

-14. Download the OAuth authentication PKCS12 certificate.
+1. Download the OAuth authentication PKCS12 certificate.
 This is the Java truststore file which contains the OAuth server certificate.
 You will also need to know the truststore password as this will need to be configured in your application.
-15. You might need to configure the OAuth client libraries as dependencies in your project Maven `pom.xml` file, for example, to use the Strimzi OAuth client library:
+2. You might need to configure the OAuth client libraries as dependencies in your project Maven `pom.xml` file, for example, to use the Strimzi OAuth client library:

-    ```
+    ```xml
     <dependency>
         <groupId>io.strimzi</groupId>
         <artifactId>kafka-oauth-client</artifactId>